zwrose/deke-list/README.md

 + user editing of info
 + Looking up user by last name if email fails
 + insightly tag to note which accounts have linked
++ passphrase for new signups for account control